claudiohenrique-dev/01ch01/README.md

 Someone organized, detail-oriented, concerned with producing quality work and often spares no effort so that the result is the best possible.
 I believe that technology is a universal good that must be accessible to all people so they can enjoy it regardless anyway.

 ## 💻  Who is Cláudio as a professional?

 Someone who loves to solve challenges and learn new things!
-I'm currently a front-end developer at a tech startup whose main product is a food delivery platform.
+I'm currently a React Native developer at an HR Tech whose product is an integrated platform for managing people and organizations.
 My current stack is JavaScript (ReactJS, React Native and Vue.js), but I have already implemented some stuff at college in C++, Java and Python.

 ## Technologies